cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 - definition of allocation for cyber\~Congress participants
 - definition of allocation to Game of Links participants

-The Game result and distribution significantly influenced by the Takeoff donation results.
-If 600k ATOM is raised during takeoff round 10% of CYB will be distributed.
-The logic is the following: the more amount raised the more rewards game of stakes acquire.
-The following criteria form a basis for payouts in the Game of Links.
+The Game result and allocation significantly influenced by the Takeoff donation results.
+If 600k ATOM is donated during takeoff round 10% of CYB will be allocated.
+The logic is the following: the more amount donated the more rewards participants in disciplines acquire, less CYB allocated back to cyber\~Congress.
 Participants, which want to get CYBs in Genesis file of mainnet but cannot play, can donate ATOMs, therefore, increasing the percentage of payouts for other participants and for themselves.
 The following formula define allocation for takeoff donors.

 $$ formula $$

-The development of the project has been done thanks to investments of 10 people. ~3200 ETH has been spent during 3 years of development.
+The development of the project has been done thanks to donation of 10 people. ~3200 ETH has been spent during 3 years of development.
 For that at least 4% CYB is allocated for them by means of THC from cyber•Congress allocation.
 In order to protect seed investors their share will be defined based on the amount raised during takeoff round.
 In essence, the funding round curve (green curve) defines the allocation of up to 6% CYB for takeoff participants.
 If takeoff round get 600k ATOMs than seed investors (orange curve) get 4% of CYB by the means of THC and takeoff participants get 6% of CYB directly.
 If zero amount will be raised remaining CYB allocated to cyber\~Congress and distribute to seed investors, cyber\~Congress and inventors proportionally.

 ![takeoff-distribution](takeoff_distribution.png)

+The following criteria form a basis for payouts in the Game of Links:

 ![game-of-links-distribution](GOL_distribution.png)